Leafie, A Hen into the Wild: Source material

-The film is based on a well-respected and extremely popular children's book authored by Hwang Sun-mi.
+The film is based on a well-respected and extremely popular children's novel of the same name authored by Hwang Sun-mi.
 The novel was first released in South Korea in 2000, and sold more than 1 million copies domestically.
 It has been sold to nine countries including France, Poland, Japan, China, Vietnam, Thailand and Italy.
 The Polish-translated version of the novel was named the "Best Book of the Year 2012" and "Best Book of Spring 2012" (Najlepsza książka na wiosnę 2012) by Granice.pl, a renowned literary organization in Poland.
 It was translated into English by Chi-young Kim for Penguin Books under the title The Hen Who Dreamed She Could Fly, and the 144-page novel was published on November 26, 2013.